-Restrictive Safety Intervention: Lighthouse School is committed to insuring the safety of all team members and students.
-Restrictive Safety Intervention will be used as a last resort for students that are an imminent danger to themselves and others, and when all other clinical attempts to avoid physical intervention have been exhausted.
+Restrictive Safety Intervention: Lighthouse School is committed to ensuring the safety of all Team Members and students.
+Restrictive Safety Interventions will be used as a last resort for students that are an imminent danger to themselves and others, and when all other clinical attempts to avoid physical intervention have been exhausted.
 Once a restrictive safety intervention has begun, every effort will be made to terminate the intervention as quickly as possible.

-Lighthouse School uses the Crisis Prevention Institute model of Non-violent Crisis Intervention, and all staff receive a minimum of 12 hours of training upon hire.
+Lighthouse School uses the Crisis Prevention Institute model of Non-violent Crisis Intervention, and all staff receive a minimum of 12 hours of training as part of their orientation process.